Type as Image

 Project introduction, make and manipulate Helvetica letterforms in class, mini Photoshop and InDesign tutorials.

-WEEK 3 — RISO BOOK DAY
+WEEK 2 — RISO BOOK DAY (changed for snow, this will be WEEK 3)

 DUE: